 Do you offer family counseling?
 What if I’m not on good terms with my family?

-Though always available, family counseling and therapy isn’t for everyone.
-We encourage patients to have a solid support system, starting at home; however, we know this just isn’t possible for all families.
-You and your Primary Therapist will work together to determine if family counseling and therapy is a good fit for your individual situation.
-We are willing to work with any family situation, whether the relationship needs to be completely rebuilt or just strengthening the lines of communication.
+However you define your family, family members are encouraged to participate in our family educational seminars and family counseling with our masters-level Primary Tehrapists.
+We encourage patients to have a solid support system, starting at home.
+Like you, loved ones need to adapt and embrace the road to recovery.
+You and your Primary Therapist will work together to determine what works best for you.
+We are willing to work with any family situation, whether the relationship needs to be completely rebuilt or the lines of communication strengthened.

 I don’t want religion involved in my treatment – is that possible?